 If we did not have our new lithium batteries from Battleborn, this experience would not have been as fun.
 Lithium batteries charge faster than traditional led acid batteries PLUS you can get the entire amount of power available.
-For example we have four 100 amp hour Battle Born Lithum Batteries.
+For example, we have four 100 amp hour Battle Born Lithium Batteries.
 We can drain these batteries down to close to zero.
 With traditional led acid batteries, you cannot drain the batteries very far before you begin to have power issues.
-Basically just because you have a 14 volt battery, doesn’t mean you have 14 volts of available power.
-Around 11 volts, inverters will go into a preservation mode because the battery has been drained.
-Meaning you have no where near the available power with led acid or AGM that you have available with lithium.
+Basically just because you have a 14-volt battery, doesn’t mean you have 14 volts of available power.
+Around 11 volts, inverters will go into preservation mode because the battery has been drained.
+Meaning you have nowhere near the available power with lead acid or AGM that you have available with lithium.

 Boondocking Tip #2 – Solar is nice, but not a must

-Currently we do not have solar.
+Currently, we do not have solar.
 But after this lengthy boondocking experience, we are planning on installing it in the near future.
-We were able to use our on board generator a few hours each day.
+We were able to use our onboard generator for a few hours each day.
 This allowed us to charge up our lithium batteries with our inverter/charge from Xantrex.
 Now, because our rig is an older motorhome, we replaced the factory inverter/charger.
 The replacement is the Freedom XC Pro which has a lithium profile.
 This means we are getting the full amount of charge we should be.
-And are are not putting something old with something new which can be a potential for issues.
+And are not putting something old with something new which can be a potential for issues.

 Boondocking Tip #3 – OxyGenics Shower Head

 I was so surprised how our new shower head from Oxygenics really changed our boondocking experience.
-Showering in our RV when we’ve not had hook ups wasn’t fun.
+Showering in our RV when we’ve not had hookups wasn’t fun.
 This is because the water pressure with our water pump has been fairly low.
-With the oxygenics shower head, the pressure was NO DIFFERENT than we are are hooked up to water!
-And this shower head actually saves water.
+With the oxygenics shower head, the pressure was NO DIFFERENT than we are hooked up to water!
+And this showerhead actually saves water.
 The way the oxygenics shower head works is water passes through an air vacuum at high speed, which infuses oxygen into every drop of water.
 Then, pressurized and expanded the water is released through the shower head nozzles, creating a highly efficient use of water that conserves energy and water.
-I am loving this new shower head both for boondocking and for also just every day use when hooked up to water as well.
+I am loving this new shower head both for boondocking and for also just everyday use when hooked up to water as well.

 So, will we do this style of camping (boondocking) AGAIN?
-I’m going answer that question a little later but first I do want to say that one of things I was super thankful for during this experience was NO black tank smells.
-We couldn’t dump our tanks for 9 days so that’s a lot of you know what in the black tank.
-And did not struggle with smells ONCE because we use Unique Camping + Marine drop in pods and toilet cleaner.
+I’m going to answer that question a little later but first I do want to say that one of the things I was super thankful for during this experience was NO black tank smells.
+We couldn’t dump our tanks for 9 days so that’s a lot of you-know-what in the black tank.
+And did not struggle with smells ONCE because we use Unique Camping + Marine drop-in pods and toilet cleaner.